 Read Full Paper

-• Constraint-Based Realization: Canonical Law Form and Testable Accessibility Signature
+• Synthesis Paper: Canonical Law Form and Testable Accessibility Signature

 The synthesis paper connecting the law to the experiment.